-As shown in the diagram above, an organization may want to report that it selected Fellows for their new charter school leadership program (an activity); however, that alone is not the output that leads to change.
-Instead, it is what the Fellow program does that truly matters (e.g., trains leaders) and that should be the focus of a grantee's output measures.
+their new school leadership program (an activity); however, that alone is not the output that leads to change.
+Instead, it is what the Fellowship program does that truly matters (e.g., trains leaders) and that should be the focus of a grantee's output measures.

-EXAMPLE: Creating new charter school leaders
+EXAMPLE: Creating New Businesses

-To help grantees think through the outputs and outcomes for their grant, the diagram below includes an example for a program intended to create new charter school leaders.
+To help grantees think through the outputs and outcomes for their grant, the diagram below includes an example for a program intended to create new businesses in Northwest Arkansas (NWA).
 In the example, one output leads to a series of outcomes that build off one another as a series of causes and effects (i.e., what will happen first, as a result this will happen next, and so forth) that are expected for this example program.